LabinatorSolutions/fluent-support/readme.txt

 == Changelog ==

+= 1.8.8 (Date: Apr 15, 2025) =
+* Fixed: Ticket status was not displaying correctly on the ticket view page in the customer portal.
+* Fixed: File types, quantity limits, and file sizes were not displaying correctly in the customer portal.
+* Fixed: Missing translations in the customer portal.
+* Fixed: Changes to ticket form configurations were not reflecting in the customer portal.
+* Fixed: Removed unnecessary API call on the customer portal page.
+* Fixed: Custom field not updating correctly via REST API.
+* Fixed: Issue with Fluent Form and Fluent CRM integration.
+* Fixed: Issues with updating actions in the workflow.
+* Fixed: Issue with conflicting forms in the customer portal's registration and password reset process.

 = 1.8.7 (Date: Mar 20, 2025) =
 * Improvement: Enhanced and refined the Customer Portal UI/UX.
 * Improvement: New block editor for the updated Customer Portal layout.